mienaikoe/ziyu/Chapters/2-6-Chapter13.md

 	"Do you want to win this or not?"

-	"She doesn't pose a threat to us."
+	"Thi doesn't pose a threat to us."

-	"Yet.
-The minute she knows what you're up to, she will run."
+	"The minute thi knows what you're up to, thi will run and tell Ramne."

 	"Look.
-She can't go back to the Great Pavilion or she'll blab about you, and she can't just stay tied up here in the cold.
-Leave her with me."
+Thi can't go back to the pavilion, and she can't just stay tied up here in the cold.
+Leave Ginnu with me."

 	She sighed.
-"You better keep your eyes on her."
+"You better keep your eyes on hae."

 	"You know I will."